 Oregon – Pelican Brewing

 Perhaps their slogan of #BornAtTheBeach attracted me.
 Their beer tap handles most definitely appeal to me.
-On a day trip from Tualatin Valley, we visited Pelican Brewing for a pint after visiting amazing Cannon Beach and discovered a packed building.
+On a day trip from Tualatin Valley, we visited Pelican Brewing for a pint and discovered a packed building.
 Seems like a super popular place for dinner, too.
 Next time!

 Colorado – Grist Brewing